-In the following pages you'll find short introductions to the things you can do with a smartphone.
+In the following pages you'll find short introductions to the things you can do with a smart-phone.
 These are not as in-depth as you'd find in the official Android User Guide from Google, as they're meant to get you started.

-You can access Google's Android help pages at the following address: https://play.google.com/store/books/details?id=dnzVBAAAQBAJ or by tapping this link if you are viewing this manual on your NUU Mobile phone.
+You can access Google's Android help pages at the following address: https://support.google.com/android or by tapping this link if you are viewing this manual on your NUU Mobile phone.